Hobit2002/TracheoSpeech_ASR/README.md

 ### 1. `artificial_conversations.ipynb`

-This notebook provides an interface to generate artificial conversations and annotate the corresponding recordings.
+This notebook provides an interface to generate artificial conversations, our most prevalent way of collecting the data, and annotate the corresponding recordings.
 It requires an OpenAI API token.
 You can generate one at [OpenAI's platform](https://platform.openai.com/docs/overview).

 ### 2. `decoding_strategies.ipynb`